 The present paper utilizes a random utility theoretic experimental design to provide estimates of the relative value that selected consumers place on the social features of products.
 Experiments were conducted in Hong Kong and Australia using both university students and supporters of the human rights organization Amnesty International.
 The paper focuses on two classes of social features, labor practices and animal rights and the environment.
 The results show that the social features of products can, on average, affect an individuals' likelihood of purchasing a product.
 Also, this paper finds distinctive segments of ethically orientated consumers.

-Islam, T, Louviere, JJ & Burke, PF 2007, 'Modeling the effects of including/excluding attributes in choice experiments on systematic and random components', International Journal of Research in Marketing, vol. 24, no. 4, pp. 289-300.View/Download from: UTS OPUS or Publisher's site
+Islam, T, Louviere, JJ & Burke, PF 2007, 'Modeling the effects of including/excluding attributes in choice experiments on systematic and random components', International Journal of Research in Marketing, vol. 24, no. 4, pp. 289-300.View/Download from: Publisher's site

 This paper examines the impact of attribute presence/absence in choice experiments using covariance heterogeneity models and random coefficient models.
 Results show that attribute presence/absence impacts both mean utility (systematic components) and choice variability (random components).
 Biased mean effects can occur by not accounting for choice variability.
 Further, even if one accounts for choice variability, attribute effects can differ because of attribute presence/absence.
 Managers who use choice experiments to study product changes or new variants should be cautious about excluding potentially essential attributes.
 Although including more relevant attributes increases choice variability, it also reduces bias.

-Verma, R, Louviere, JJ & Burke, PF 2006, 'Using a market-utility-based approach to designing public services: A case illustration from United States Forest Service', Journal Of Operations Management, vol. 24, no. 4, pp. 407-416.View/Download from: UTS OPUS or Publisher's site
+Verma, R, Louviere, JJ & Burke, PF 2006, 'Using a market-utility-based approach to designing public services: A case illustration from United States Forest Service', Journal Of Operations Management, vol. 24, no. 4, pp. 407-416.View/Download from: Publisher's site

 Government and public services have to not only enforce the requirements of the regulatory policies, but also have to satisfy the needs of preferences of their clients and customers.
 In this paper, we summarize the results of a multi-year case study cond